 What I Like About the BioLite Solar Panel 5+

 All the tech mumbo-jumbo aside, what I really like is that the device simply works.
 I put the panel in the sun, adjust the angle a little bit to get the sundial placed correctly and my devices charge.

 It is surprisingly thin, so it slips into an already stuffed pack, and even though every ounce counts when it’s on your back, I appreciate how light and portable it is.

 Between the two of us we had two cellphones, two cameras, and the SteriPen for water treatment — and we were able to keep everything charged up during the trip.
 I never even switched out for my second camera battery (which was fully charged and socked away).

-I used my cellphone heavily throughout the trek, taking tons of photos, using it to record our GPS track, and even watching various episodes of Dexter in the chilly evenings.
+I used my cellphone constantly throughout the trek, taking tons of photos, using it to record our GPS track, and even watching various episodes of Dexter during the chilly evenings.

 One night I forgot to charge my phone with the BioLite’s built-in battery and woke up the next morning to a 10% battery.